 Frequently Asked Questions

-The USNA Reserve Recall Program provides The US Naval Academy with Navy Reserve Officers to fill academic department instructor billets that have gone unfilled due to active duty manning shortages.
-Selected officers are recalled to active duty for three years and assigned to USNA.
+The USNA Academic Reserve Recall Program provides The US Naval Academy with Navy Reserve Officers to fill academic department instructor billets that have gone unfilled due to active duty manning shortages.
+Selected officers are recalled to active duty for two or three years and assigned to USNA.

 What are the degree requirements?

-A Master’s degree is required (no waivers).
+Unless explicitly specified, a Master’s degree is required (no waivers).
 PhD is not required but certainly doesn't hurt.
-The one hard and fast requirement, across departments at USNA, is that you must hold at least a master's degree either in the field you're applying for or a closely related field.
+The one hard and fast requirement, across departments at USNA, is that you must hold at least a master's degree either in the field you're applying for or a closely related field to be an academic instructor.
 This relates to requirements from the accreditation and certification bodies that review USNA's majors on a regular basis.
 There is some variation and flexibility between departments; some have much stricter requirements than others on how close your advanced degree and the subject you're teaching have to be.
 However, all require at least a master's degree.
+Additional information is available in the Billet Availability and Selection FAQ section.

 Does my Master's degree need to be complete at the time of application?